telefonicaid/iot-activation/tutorials/Readme.md

 UDP is one of the simplest and fastest protocols used for communication between devices over the Internet.
 Unlike other protocols, UDP only divides the information into packets and sends them to the destination.

-For this reason it is not necessary to wait for a confirmation.
+For this reason, it is not necessary to wait for a confirmation.
 UDP is limited to sending the packets no matter what happens.

 Although simple and fast, this protocol doesn't guarantee that the data will be received correctly.